Pennsylvania State Capitol: Supreme Court Chamber

 The Supreme Court of Pennsylvania is the court of last resort in the Commonwealth.
 The Superior Court of Pennsylvania is one of two intermediate appellate courts in the state.
 The Supreme Court Chamber, officially the Supreme and Superior Court Chamber, is used by both courts and was designed using ancient Greek and Roman themes.
-It is located on the fourth floor of the capitol, on the east side of the rotunda.
 The Supreme Court Chamber is the smallest of the three chambers at 42 by 72 ft.

 Violet Oakley painted the 16 murals in the "Supreme Courtroom" to depict the history of law.
 The cycle of 16 panels, painted between 1917 and 1927, begins and ends with Divine Law as its keystone, over the main entrance.
 Around the room clockwise, the murals represent the Law of Nature; Greek, Hebrew, and Christian Revealed Law; Roman Law of Reason; English Common Law; William Penn as Law-Giver; State, National, and International law, and finally, the Spirit of Divine Law.
 A stained-glass dome, designed by Pennsylvania native Alfred Godwin, is in the center of the ceiling.